JustTanwa/data-visualisation-projects/README.md

 ### Features

-Website will contain 5 pages which visualises data with:
+Website will contain 5 pages which visualises data (data provided by freeCodeCamp) with:
 - Bar Chart
 - Scatterplot Graph
 - Heat Map